El Lindaman: Dragon Gate

-Early career and Millennials (2014–2015)
+Millennials (2014–2015)

 Hayashi debuted on April 4, 2014, losing to Shachihoko Boy in a dark match.
 On April 13, during a match against Eita, Hayashi suffered a broken jaw, derailing his early career and leaving him out of action for several months.
 After his return, Hayashi lost the majority of matches he competed in during his early career, common for young wrestlers in Japan.
 On January 16, 2015, he competed in his last match under his birth name, teaming with Super Shisa and Kotoka in a loss to the Jimmyz (Jimmy Kagetora, Genki Horiguchi H.A.Gee.Mee!! and Ryo Jimmy Saito).
 Two days later on January 18, Hayashi debuted a new ring name, competing as El Lindaman (inspired by the song Linda Linda by The Blue Hearts).
 He initially wanted to join Osaka06 alongside Cima and Gamma, but after Cima joined Mad Blankey, Hayashi instead chose to join the Millennials, changing his attire to match the Millennial colour scheme and dyeing his hair pink.
 In his first match as Lindaman, he and Kotoka lost to Jimmy Kanda and Jimmy Susumu.